rehierl/node-tree-outliner/1-1-3-node-trees/1-1-types-of-trees.md

 * an unordered, non-planar labeled rooted tree
 * nodes are labeled using integers in `[1,n]`
 * labels increase with distance to the root
+* i.e. the labels respect the tree order
 * non-planar - children have no order

 <!-- ======================================================================= -->